Northen-Light/GeraldReactNativeChallenge/THOUGHT_PROCESS.md

      - Sign Out Screen
   - Contact Screen
 ```
 Each screen of the HomeRootStack has a DrawerMenu attached to it.
-The DrawerMenu is a reusable component
+The DrawerMenu is a reusable component.

 Used typescript for the development of the application and code hierarchy is pretty simple
 and easy to understand.
 UI code lies in `src` folder of root directory and inside the `src` folder,